bullioncapital/nodes/README.md

 To start a network, the following steps are executed through bash scripts:-
 1. Starting the services
-2. Initializing databases and migrating commands for each DB
+2. Initializing databases and migrating commands for each database
 3. Node catch-up to download the latest ledger
 4. Going live

-`./exec.sh` is a common helper script which starts the container of teh given SERVICE_NAME for the given NETWORK_CODE passed as parameters.
+`./exec.sh` is a common helper script which starts the container of the given SERVICE_NAME for the given NETWORK_CODE passed as parameters.

 ```bash
 # NETWORK_CODE = kau-mainnet | kag-mainnet | kau-testnet | kag-testnet